Mezzky/note-app/README.md

 # Note App

-This ap p  i s  m a k e by ReactJS and TailwindCSS the best combo for frontend development.
+This app  i s  m a k e by ReactJS and TailwindCSS the best combo for frontend development.

 Currently, two official framework and library are available: